dungeons-of-moria/umoria/docs/manual.md

 #### `Gnome`

-Gnomes are smaller than dwarfs, but larger than halflings.
-They, like the halflings, live in the earth in burrow-like homes.
+Gnomes are smaller than dwarfs, but larger than Halflings.
+They, like the Halflings, live in the earth in burrow-like homes.
 Gnomes are practical jokers, so if they can kill something in a humorous way, so much the better.
 Gnomes make excellent mages, and have very good saving throws.
 They are good at searching, disarming,